 In the above GIF, Vuforia is using a picture that they call the ImageTarget—a graphical or visual pattern.
 It can be a 2D image or a simple 3D object.
 Once the computer recognizes this pattern, it is used as an anchor to overlay computer rendered graphics on top of it.
 In this case, a Caterpillar Multi-Terrain Loader.
 I wanted to try something a bit different.

-With that in mind, I'm making a tutorial to help educate those of you who might have interest in stepping up your HoloLens game.
-And, of course, I want to be inclusive of all skill levels.
-As a result, it will be broken up into a small series so that it's easier to follow along with.
+With that in mind, I've made a tutorial series to help educate those of you who might have interest in stepping up your HoloLens game.
+And, of course, I want to be inclusive of all skill levels, so that's why it is broken up into a small series, so that it's easier to follow along with.
 The topics this series will cover are:

 - Install and Set Up Vuforia: Creating a Vuforia account, getting a license key, and the necessary steps to get Vuforia to work with Unity.

 - Create an ImageTarget and Set Up the Camera: Taking an image to create an ImageTarget and then setting up the HoloLens camera with the Vuforia camera.